jan-kasi/Obsidian/uni-notes/CO1001 19th Century Novel of Adultery/Seminar 1.md

 >
 >
 >%%TAGS%%
->#necessity, #interest, #fantasy
+>
 ^qgzu8nge53a

 >%%
 >```annotation-json
->{"created":"2022-09-16T10:06:50.737Z","text":"Interest in the story.
+>{"text":"Interest in the story.
 Emphatic that “even the editor” doesn’t know.
-Intrigue and mystery as to adultery: almost like a fantasy.\n\nMystery heightened by ‘anonymisation’ of names; although probably not that difficult to find who the “beautiful Mrs. R” of Wimpole Street is, if one could be bothered enough to look or remember.","updated":"2022-09-16T10:06:50.737Z","document":{"title":"CO1001 Wk 1 Seminar 1 Handout","link":[{"href":"urn:x-pdf:06df4e2ed95ea3a39935147106c20c31"},{"href":"vault:/Resources/MansfieldPark.pdf"}],"documentFingerprint":"06df4e2ed95ea3a39935147106c20c31"},"uri":"vault:/Resources/MansfieldPark.pdf","target":[{"source":"vault:/Resources/MansfieldPark.pdf","selector":[{"type":"TextPositionSelector","start":1598,"end":1634},{"type":"TextQuoteSelector","exact":"even to the editor of  the newspaper","prefix":"f  Mr. R., and it was not known ","suffix":" whither they were gone.”“It is "}]}]}
+Intrigue and mystery as to adultery: almost like a fantasy.\n\nMystery heightened by ‘anonymisation’ of names; although probably not that difficult to find who the “beautiful Mrs. R” of Wimpole Street is, if one could be bothered enough to look or remember.","target":[{"source":"vault:/Resources/MansfieldPark.pdf","selector":[{"type":"TextPositionSelector","start":1598,"end":1634},{"type":"TextQuoteSelector","exact":"even to the editor of  the newspaper","prefix":"f  Mr. R., and it was not known","suffix":"whither they were gone.”“It is"}]}],"created":"2022-09-16T10:06:50.737Z","updated":"2022-09-16T10:06:50.737Z","document":{"title":"CO1001 Wk 1 Seminar 1 Handout","link":[{"href":"urn:x-pdf:06df4e2ed95ea3a39935147106c20c31"},{"href":"vault:/Resources/MansfieldPark.pdf"}],"documentFingerprint":"06df4e2ed95ea3a39935147106c20c31"},"uri":"vault:/Resources/MansfieldPark.pdf"}
 >```
 >%%
 >*%%PREFIX%%f  Mr. R., and it was not known%%HIGHLIGHT%% ==even to the editor of  the newspaper== %%POSTFIX%%whither they were gone.”“It is*